 Stage 0: Stage zero (0) describes disease that is only in the ducts and lobules of the breast tissue and has not spread to the surrounding tissue of the breast.
 It is also called noninvasive cancer (Tis, N0, M0).

 Stage IA: The tumor is small, invasive, and has not spread to the lymph nodes (T1, N0, M0).

 Stage IB: Cancer has spread only to the lymph nodes, and is larger than 0.2 mm but less than 2 mm in size.
 There is either no evidence of a tumor in the breast or the tumor in the breast is 20 mm or smaller (T0 or T1, N1mic, M0).

 Stage IIA: Any one of these conditions:

-Stage IIIA: This stage describes a cancer of any size that has spread to four to nine axillary lymph nodes, but not to other parts of the body (T0, T1, T2 or T3, N2, M0).
-Stage IIA may also be a tumor larger than 50 mm that has spread to one to three lymph nodes (T3, N1, M0).
+Stage IIIA: The cancer of any size has spread to 4 to 9 axillary lymph nodes, but not to other parts of the body (T0, T1, T2 or T3, N2, M0).
+Stage IIIA may also be a tumor larger than 50 mm that has spread to 1 to 3 lymph nodes (T3, N1, M0).